Essay 2 of 3·March 2026·14 min read

 I'll speak from my own experience because I don't want this to sound prescriptive.
 What works for a 200-property company in Colorado may not map perfectly to your market.
 But the principles transfer.

 The second thing that changed was how we think about our team.
 In the extraction model, your field team is labor.
 In the hospitality model, they're the product.
 Our housekeepers aren't just people who clean.
 They're the first impression of our brand, every single stay.
+We invest in training, quality standards, and retention because a housekeeper who takes pride in their work delivers a fundamentally different experience than one who's just checking boxes.
+Requiring ongoing hospitality training for all our field team members is key.

-The third thing was technology.
-We adopted an AI-first approach, but not to replace people — to free them.
-We automate the repetitive and give our team access to information to proactively surprise our guests.
-Our AI models notice communications with guests, such as a birthday, and automatically generate a task for our team to grab a birthday card, balloons, or whatever else the AI gathers from the conversation to personalize the surprise.
+We automate the first category so our team can invest in the second.
+We give them access to information to proactively surprise our guests.
+Our AI models notice communications with guests, such as a birthday, and automatically generate a task for our team who's going to turn the unit to grab a birthday card, balloons, or whatever else the AI gathers from the conversation to personalize the surprise.

 This is the Mulrooney Play.
 We're not building a mining operation.
 We're building the Fairview Hotel.